GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

-as noted in libpqxx's `BUILDING-cmake.md` document: `-DSKIP_BUILD_TEST=on` skips compiling libpqxx's tests. `-DBUILD_SHARED_LIBS=on` to build a shared library, a DLL version of libpqxx library. `-DBUILD_SHARED_LIBS=off` to build a static library. `-DBUILD_DOC=on` to include documentation in the build.
+as noted in libpqxx's `BUILDING-cmake.md` document: `-DSKIP_BUILD_TEST=on` skips compiling libpqxx's tests. `-DBUILD_SHARED_LIBS=on` to build a shared library, a DLL version of libpqxx library. `-DBUILD_SHARED_LIBS=off` to build a static library. `-DBUILD_DOC=on` to use Doxygen to build the documentation (not related to whether documentation is present in the installation).
 (None of this last set of flags have been implemented in the current version of the `Easy-PQXX` batch file presented below, by the way.)

 The second (build) `cmake` command can also have: `--config Release` to switch the install from a Debug to a Release configuration.